M-Gwaza/Excel-Projects/README.md

 5. Vlookup
 6. VBA macros

-**This repository has some hands-on projects showcasing one of these skills.**
+**This repository has hands-on projects showcasing some of these skills.**